As an Amazon Associate I earn from qualifying purchases.

 - Frost the cupcakes using a piping bag or a large zip top bag with the corner snipped off.
 Cupcakes will stay fresh covered at room temperature up to 3 days.
 Store in the refrigerator up to 5 days.

-- Room temperature eggs and yogurt are always a good idea when using room temperature butter as it makes for easier incorporation into the batter.
+- Room temperature ingredients: these are always a good idea when using room temperature butter as it makes for easier incorporation into the batter.
 To bring eggs to room temperature quickly, place eggs in a bowl of warm water for 5-10 minutes.

-- It is imperative to use full fat dairy in this recipe for moisture, since we’re using melted butter, therefore removing some natural moisture.
+- Full fait dairy: it is imperative to use full fat dairy in this recipe for moisture, since we’re using melted butter, therefore removing some natural moisture.